lukeswitz/AtomGPS_wigler/README.md

 ## Overview
 **AtomGPS Wigler** is a wardriving tool originally created by [@lozaning](https://github.com/lozaning) for use with the M5Stack Atom GPS kit.

-This tool is specifically designed for Wi-Fi network scanning and includes LED status indicators.
-It offers features such as dynamic channel hopping and deduplication.
-Writes CSV files compatible with wigle.net.
+This tool is specifically designed for Wi-Fi network scanning.
+LED status indicators are outlined below.
+Writes wigle.net compatible CSV files to thw SD card.

 ### Feedback & Community